List of Catholic dioceses in Lebanon

 The Catholic Church in Lebanon is particularly complex, given the mix of rite-specific (Latin and Eastern Catholic) branches, yet its entire episcopate is joined in a special Assembly of the Catholic Patriarchs and Bishops of Lebanon.

-The Latin pre-diocesan jurisdiction partakes in the Episcopal conference of the Arab region Latin bishops.
+The Latin pre-diocesan jurisdiction participates in the Episcopal conference of the Arab region Latin bishops.

 Four of the five Eastern Catholic churches (not the Chaldean Catholics) count Lebanese member(s) in their Patriarchal Synods, Antioch/Beirut being thrice a Patriarchal see in name and/or fact :